 Every year our students receive offers from the most prestigious universities in the world, from Oxford and Cambridge to the US Ivy League Universities such as the University of Pennsylvania.
-Twelve ECP students have received offers from Oxford and Cambridge universities in the past eight years, and most students who go onto the UK study at the UK Russell Group universities, such as LSE, York, Manchester, Bristol, UCL and Imperial College.
+Fourteen ECP students have received offers from Oxford and Cambridge universities in the past ten years, and most students who go on to the UK study at Russell Group universities, such as LSE, York, Manchester, Bristol, UCL and Imperial College.
 In addition, many of our students opt for diverse locations such as Hong Kong, South Korea, the Netherlands, France, Sweden, Switzerland or Austria.

-Of our 64 students who left school in the summer of 2022, 51 were awarded places at their first choice university including King's College London, University of Edinburgh, Warwick University, the University of Amsterdam, the University of British Columbia, University of Pennsylvania, NYU and Charles University.
-A further five will be attending other prestigious universities throughout the world, with the remainder taking a gap year.
+Of our 70 students who left school in the summer of 2023, 62 were awarded places at their first choice university including Cambridge, Imperial College, King's College London, London School of Economics, Warwick University, University College London, Trinity College Dublin, the University of Amsterdam, the University of Toronto, Berkeley California, Sciences Po, and Charles University.
+A further nine will be attending other prestigious universities throughout the world, with the remainder taking a gap year.

-University Destinations 2022
+University Destinations 2023

-14% UK

-23% Czech

-20% Dutch

-14% Rest of Europe (Germany, Belgium, Italy, Sweden and Spain)
+24% UK 21.1% Czech 29% Dutch 14% Rest of Europe (Germany, Belgium, Italy, Sweden and Spain) 4.2% USA/Canada 2.8% Australia or Gap Year